'22% of consumer complaints linked to e-commerce sector'

-New Delhi, March 15 (IANS) Twenty-two per cent of all complaints received from the consumers in the country are related to the e-commerce platforms, Leena Nandan, Secretary, Department of Consumer Affairs, said on Monday.
+New Delhi: Twenty-two per cent of all complaints received from the consumers in the country are related to the e-commerce platforms, Leena Nandan, Secretary, Department of Consumer Affairs, said on Monday.

 In an interaction with reporters on the occasion of World Consumer Rights Day, Nandan informed that on an average, 70,000 complaints are registered with the National Consumer Helpline (NCH) every month.